 - fatty acids

 For animals with gastrointestinal challenges, goats milk is a great way to help digest food, because it doesn’t produce any acid in the stomach and has better antacid buffering capabilities than over the counter products, cow’s milk and soy infant formula.
+Keep instant goat milk on hand for ease of use!

 Recipe for dogs with cancer